chaaz/versio/docs/use_cases.md

 and manually re-running the CI action if it gets stuck; and more.
 The strategy you use is dependent on the specifics of your organization and CI/CD process.

+It may be beneficial to generate some artifacts in your release
+workflow: this serves to capture the binaries, documentation, etc. associated with a particular version number.
+Typical targets for releases include GitHub Releases and library repositories (such as NPM.org, crates.io, Dockerhub, etc.), as well as whatever custom artifact storage you use in your org.
+In addition to being touchstones for particular releases, you can use these artifacts in your CD pipeline.
+While Versio itself (currently) can't generate or save these artifacts, most language and build systems have easy-to-use tools that can.

 <!--
 ## CD Deploy